Lady Fern

 Shield Fern family (Dryopteridaceae)

-Description: This native perennial fern has deciduous leaves about 2–3½' long in loose tufts.
-The petioles are mostly light green or straw-colored, becoming more dark toward the base; they have chaffy scales that are light to dark brown.
+Description: This perennial fern has deciduous leaves about 2–3½' long that are arranged in loose tufts.
+The petioles are usually light green or yellowish green, sometimes becoming reddish brown late in the season; they have chaffy scales that are light to dark brown.
 These scales are less than 1 cm.
 (1/3") in length for var. angustum, while for var. asplenioides they are greater than 1 cm.
 (1/3") in length.
-The hairless green blades are 1-3 times longer than their petioles and lanceolate-ovate in shape; they are widest below the middle and up to 10" across.
-Each leaf blade is bipinnate with 8 or more pairs of linear-lanceolate leaflets (not necessarily opposite from each other); the larger leaflets have 16 or more pairs of subleaflets.
-The subleaflets are oblong-lanceolate, pinnatifid (shallowly cleft), and sessile or short-stalked; their margins are slightly serrated and revolute (rolled downward).
+The compound leaves are 2-3 times longer than their petioles and lanceolate-ovate in outline; they are widest below the middle and up to 10" across.
+Both surfaces of the compound leaf are light to medium green (or yellowish green during spring) and glabrous.
+Each compound leaf is bipinnate-pinnatifid with 12-24 pairs of leaflets (not necessarily opposite from each other); these leaflets are linear-lanceolate in outline and pinnate-pinnatifid in structure.
+The larger leaflets have 15 or more pairs of subleaflets.
+The subleaflets are oblong-lanceolate, pinnatifid (shallowly to moderately cleft), and either sessile or short-stalked; their margins are slightly to moderately serrated and flat to revolute (rolled downward).
 The veins of the subleaflets are pinnate.
+Both the rachis (central stalk) of the compound leaf and the lateral stalks of the leaflets are light green and glabrous (or nearly so); they are grooved along their upper surfaces and convex along their lower surfaces.

-The reproductive structures (sori & indusia) are located on the underside of the subleaflets.
+The reproductive structures (sori & indusia) are located on the undersides of the subleaflets.
 There are several pairs of sori/indusia on either side of the central vein of each subleaflet.
-Usually, the elongated sori (spore-bearing structures) are slightly to moderated curved (like a crescent moon or sickle); on rare occasions, they are either straight or strongly curved.
-The indusia (protective membranes) are the same shape as their sori; each indusium attaches to one side of its sorus.
+Usually, the narrow sori (spore-bearing structures) are slightly to moderated curved (like a crescent moon or sickle); less often, they are either straight or strongly curved (like a horse-shoe).
+The indusia (protective membranes) are the same shape as their sori; each indusium is attached to one side of its sorus.
 The brownish spores of the sori are usually released to the wind during the summer or early fall.
 The root system is fibrous and rhizomatous.
-Vegetative offsets are often formed from the rhizomes, creating small colonies of plants.
+Clonal offsets are often formed from the rhizomes, creating small colonies of plants.

-Cultivation: The preference is dappled sunlight to light shade, moist conditions, and a loose loamy soil that is slightly acidic.
+Cultivation: The preference is dappled sunlight to moderate shade, moist to mesic conditions, and a loose loamy soil that is slightly acidic.
 This fern likes high humidity and some protection from the wind.
-Problems with disease and pests are uncommon.
+Problems with disease organisms and pests are uncommon.

-Faunal Associations: Very little is known about floral-faunal relationships for this fern.
-White-Tailed Deer occasionally browse on the leaves of this fern during the summer.
-Because this fern is fairly large in size and forms colonies, it can provide significant cover for wildlife in those few areas where it is locally common.
-Overall, the value of this fern to wildlife appears to be low.
+Faunal Associations: Information about floral-faunal relationships for this fern is limited.
+Insects that feed on the Lady Fern include the aphid, Macrosiphum lambi, and larvae of the moth, Stathmopoda aenea.
+Larvae of this moth feed on spores of the leaf undersides.
+White-Tailed Deer browse sparingly on the leaves of this fern during the summer.
+Because this fern is fairly large in size and sometimes forms colonies, it can provide significant cover for wildlife in those few areas where it is locally common.
+However, the value of this fern to wildlife appears to be low overall.

 Photographic Location: A woodland garden near Busey Woods in Urbana, Illinois.